mother and child embracing at table together

 The University of Manitoba understands that family and work can sometimes be a balancing act.
 This site is a comprehensive resource for all family care matters with information and referrals to services both on and off campus.

-Visit the Family Resource Intranet site
+Visit the Family Resource intranet site

 The University of Manitoba believes that "family" is a diverse and inclusive network of loving relationships that transcends traditional definitions.
 Family may or may not be related, share the same household, or be legally recognized.